 Traditional evaluative clinical research (eg, estimating the efficacy of therapies) typically evaluates interventions provided in well-controlled environments that ensure, in the context of, for instance, the clinical trial setting, that patients receive the intervention.3,4 In contrast, QI interventions are often designed to enhance the implementation of proven therapies and use data routinely collected in clinical practice.
 As a result, QI efforts are not always considered research8; in that case, an institutional review board may agree to waive informed consent and detailed review because the study exposes patients to minimal risks beyond those involved in standard clinical practice.9

 Quality improvement interventions are frequently context dependent, complex, and iterative, seeking to address barriers to and facilitators of QI.10 When high-quality evidence has securely established substantial net benefit of existing therapies, measuring the processes of care (ie, the incremental implementation of therapies) may be sufficient to establish the benefit of QI interventions.
-When the net benefit of therapies is less securely established, measurement of improved patient-important outcomes is necessary ...
+When the net benefit of therapies is less securely established, measurement of improved patient-important ...